-(1) A petition for judicial review of a permitting agency's issuance or denial of a permit must be filed with the Supreme Court within 60 days following the date the permit is issued or denied following the entry of an order subsequent to a consolidated contested case hearing.

-(2) Except as provided in section (3) of this rule, if the permit with prescribed conditions is approved, the filing of a petition for judicial review shall stay the permit during the pendency of judicial review for a period of up to six months from the date the petition is filed.
-The Supreme Court may extend the stay beyond the sixmonth period upon written request and a showing by the petitioner that the activities allowed under the permit could result in irreparable harm to the site.

-(3) When only the applicant files a petition for judicial review, the six-month stay imposed under section (2) of this rule may be removed by the permitting agency upon the applicant's written request within 60 days after filing of the petition and upon a showing by the applicant that supports a finding by the permitting agency that proceeding with any or all activities under the permit will not result in irreparable harm to the site.

-(4) In making findings under section (3) of this rule, the permitting agency may require an additional bond or alternative security to be filed with the Department as provided in ORS 517.987 and these rules.
-The bond or alternative security shall be in an amount the permitting agency determines necessary to ensure complete restoration of the site if the petitioner elects not to complete the project following judicial review.
+- (1) A petition for judicial review of a permitting agency's issuance or denial of a permit shall be filed with the Supreme Court within 60 days following the date the permit is issued or denied following the entry of an order subsequent to a consolidated contested case hearing. - (2) Except as provided in section (3) of this rule, if the permit with prescribed conditions is approved, the filing of a petition for judicial review shall stay the permit during the pendancy of judicial review for a period of up to six months from the date the petition is filed.
+The Supreme Court may extend the stay beyond the six-month period upon written request and a showing by the petitioner that the activities allowed under the permit could result in irreparable harm to the site. - (3) When only the applicant files a petition for judicial review, the six-month stay imposed under section (2) of this rule may be removed by the permitting agency upon the applicant's written request within 60 days after filing of the petition and upon a showing by the applicant that supports a finding by the permitting agency that proceeding with any or all activities under the permit will not result in irreparable harm to the site. - (4) In making findings under section (3) of this rule, the permitting agency may require an additional bond or alternative security to be filed with the Department as provided in section 24a, Chapter 735, 1991 Oregon Laws and these rules.
+The bond or alternative security shall be in an amount the permitting agency determines necessary to assure complete restoration of the site if the petitioner elects not to complete the project following judicial review.
 Agency denial of the request to remove the stay is subject to review by the Supreme Court under such rules as the Supreme Court may establish.

-Hist.: GMI 2-1991, f. & cert. ef.
-10-11-91; DGMI 1-2014, f. & cert. ef.
-4-2-14
+Supreme Court may establish.
+Stat.
+Auth.: ORS 517.750 - 517.995 Stats.
+Implemented: ORS 517.983 Hist.: GMI 2-1991, f. & cert. ef.
+10-11-91

+- (1) "Necessary technology" means technology that is required to ensure compliance with environmental standards. - (2) "Available technology" means technology that is obtainable and: - (a) Has been demonstrated to meet environmental standards at an existing mine or a demonstration project of similar size and scale; or - (b) Is reasonably expected to meet or exceed environmental standards at the proposed mine. - (3) "Practicable technology" means available and necessary technology whose costs are not significantly disproportionate to the potential environmental benefits.
+A technology is not practicable if the cost is so high it renders a mine operation infeasible. - (4) "Environmental standards" means standards established either by statute or rule that shall be met by a chemical process mine.

+Stat.
+Auth.: ORS 517.750 - 517.995 Stats.
+Implemented: ORS 517.952 & 517.956 Hist.: GMI 4-1991, f. & cert. ef.
+12-5-91